metu-kovan/METU-ALET/README.md

 The images that reside in the METU-ALET dataset can be split into three categories:

 ### 1) Downloaded and Crawled Data
 These are the images that are downloaded and crawled from the Internet.
-The websites that are used to gather the images are the following: Creativecommons, Wikicommons, Flickr, Pexels, Unsplash, Shopify, Pixabay, Everystock, Imfree.
+The websites that are used to gather the images are as the following: Creativecommons, Wikicommons, Flickr, Pexels, Unsplash, Shopify, Pixabay, Everystock, Imfree.
 It should also be noted that while crawling and downloading images from these websites, license issues had also been considered.
 Therefore, we have only taken the royalty-free images from these websites.
 These type of images in the dataset contains 9262 bounding boxes.

 <table>
   <tr>